Last Updated on July 14, 2023 by Ellen Christian

 Have you ever thought about making a clay stress ball?
 Did you ever have one of those days where you just want to smash something?
-Maybe your computer is acting up or your neighbor started mowing the lawn at 7 AM on a Saturday morning?
 You need to make a stress ball with clay!

 How to Make a Stress Ball with Clay